Terms and conditions

 9. Force Majeure

 9.1.
-HESA shall not be deemed to be in breach of this Agreement or otherwise liable to the Customer or any Delegates for a failure to perform any obligation to which it is subject under this Agreement to the extent that it is prevented from performing the relevant obligation by any event or circumstance beyond its reasonable control (“an Event of Force Majeure”).
-Where an Event of Force Majeure occurs or arises, HESA shall, as soon as may be practical, give notice of this event to the Customer and Delegates.
+Jisc shall not be deemed to be in breach of this Agreement or otherwise liable to the Customer or any Delegates for a failure to perform any obligation to which it is subject under this Agreement to the extent that it is prevented from performing the relevant obligation by any event or circumstance beyond its reasonable control (“an Event of Force Majeure”).
+Where an Event of Force Majeure occurs or arises, Jisc shall, as soon as may be practical, give notice of this event to the Customer and Delegates.

 10. General provisions